irfanahmad2000/LinuxAssignment/README.md

-Open the "my_notes.txt" file in Vim.
+(14)Open the "my_notes.txt" file in Vim.
 Use Vim's search and replace functionality to replace all occurrences of the word "important" with "critical."
 Save the changes.
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------

 E325: ATTENTION